-Winning the New York Marathon even once is no mean feat, but Marcel “The Silver Bullet” Hug has done it five times as a New York Road Runner.
+Winning the TCS New York City Marathon produced by New York Road Runners even once is no mean feat, but Marcel “The Silver Bullet” Hug has done it five times with the New York Road Runners.
 The 38-year-old Swiss men’s wheelchair racer was born with spina bifida — an “open spine” condition considered a neural tube defect.

 Hug’s racing career got its start when he was 10 years old.
 One day, instead of his usual daily wheelchair, his coach brought him a racing one to try.